What Does It Mean To Nationalize Foreign Property

 • Obtain political risk insurance: Purchase political risk insurance to protect against losses due to nationalization or other political events.

-• Maintain open communication with the host government: Foster a positive relationship with the host government and maintain open communication channels to address any concerns or potential disputes.
+• Maintain open communication with the host government: support a positive relationship with the host government and maintain open communication channels to address any concerns or potential disputes.

 • Seek legal advice: If faced with the threat of nationalization, seek expert legal advice to understand your rights and options.